Firebear Improved Import & Export App for Shopify

 - Our company is an Adobe Bronze Solution Partner with Certified Magento 2 developers on board.

 With all these and numerous other achievements, we’d like to provide Shopify merchants with a more reliable and fully-featured application for data transfers.
-If you want to access the beta version of the Improved Import & Export Shopify app, contact us.
-Now, let’s take a look at the basic functionality of the Shopify application.
+You can already install and use the

-The Improved Import & Export app for Shopify dramatically simplifies your daily routine related to data transfers due to its broad spectrum of features and functionalities.
+The Firebear Import & Export Tool app for Shopify dramatically simplifies your daily routine related to data transfers due to its broad spectrum of features and functionalities.

-The Improved Import & Export Shopify app lets you create import and export jobs.
-One job is responsible for one entity.
+The Improved Import & Export Shopify app lets you create import and export profiles.
+One profile is responsible for one entity – products, orders, and customer import or export.
 However, you can create multiple jobs for the same object, transferring it to different systems.

 Also, note that each job can be individually configured, satisfying the needs of each particular integration.
-To make the long story short, let’s proceed to the features that are under your disposal when you use the Improved Import & Export application for Shopify.
+To make the long story short, let’s proceed to the features that are under your disposal when you use the Firebear Import & Export Tool application for Shopify.

 Data Transfer Automation

 First of all, the tool provides the ability to automate data transfers.
-It introduces two different ways to do that.
-You can create a schedule or specific conditions that trigger import or export processes.
+You can set up a schedule for specific time to run recurrently on any date and time.